 “What you see here are just symbols.
 Surrealism is like a new language.
 Every object means something other than what it naturally appears to be.
 This watch, for instance — it symbolizes the relativity of time.
 Depending on the circumstances, in love for instance, one minute of waiting may seem like a thousand years…or an hour may pass as quickly as if it were a few seconds.
 The time of human being is different than mechanical time.
 It’s flexible and viscous, like the time in dreams.”

 I thought that bit of dialog nicely elucidates Dali’s work and certainly the meaning of the clocks in his paintings.

 The music in the animation is an adaptation of a ballad by Mexican songwriter Armando Dominguez.
 It was sung by Dora Luz.

 Destino is coming out soon on DVD.

 This article was posted on Wednesday, July 8th, 2009 at 5:04 pm and is filed under Animation, Countries & Cultures, Destino, Disney, Mama Lisa, Movies, TV & The Internet, People, Salvador Dali, Spain, USA, Video, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Salvador Dali and Disney’s Animation called Destino”